 Launch Coin on Believe founder faces a class action after the coins collapsed 99.9%

-A class action lawsuit filed March 23, 2026, in the U.S. District Court for the Southern District of New York accuses Ben Pasternak, B24 Inc. and the Believe Foundation of misleading cryptocurrency investors through a series of alleged false statements tied to multiple digital tokens.
+A class action lawsuit filed March 23, 2026, in the U.S. District Court for the Southern District of New York alleges Ben Pasternak, B24 Inc. and the Believe Foundation misled cryptocurrency investors through a series of alleged false statements tied to multiple digital tokens.

-The case was brought by plaintiffs Joshua Lee, a California resident, and Pierre Montmeas, a French citizen, on behalf of all people who purchased, acquired or held $PASTERNAK, $LAUNCHCOIN or $BELIEVE tokens from Jan.
+Plaintiffs Joshua Lee, a California resident, and Pierre Montmeas, a French citizen, brought the case on behalf of all people who purchased, acquired or held $PASTERNAK, $LAUNCHCOIN or $BELIEVE tokens from Jan.
 8, 2025, through March 23, 2026, and suffered financial losses as a result.

 The defendants also include 10 unnamed individuals or entities referred to as Does 1 through 10.
-Consumer damages are conservatively estimated at hundreds of millions of dollars, according to the complaint.
+The lawsut estimates consumer damages at hundreds of millions of dollars.

 Pasternak and the Believe platform

-By the time the lawsuit was filed, the platform had processed over $6 billion in cumulative trading volume.
-The complaint estimates that defendants extracted approximately $54 million in total platform fees over that period.
-Pasternak personally earned creator fees on every transaction involving tokens he created, according to the lawsuit.
+By the time the plaintiffs filed the lawsuit, the platform had processed more than $6 billion in cumulative trading volume.
+The complaint claims the defendants extracted approximately $54 million in total platform fees over that period.
+Pasternak personally earned creator fees on every transaction he created involving token, according to the lawsuit.

 Alleged misrepresentations and a series of token collapses

-According to the complaint, the deceptions began with the platform's very first token.
+According to the complaint, the deceptions began with the platform's first token.
 On Jan.
-24, 2025, Pasternak launched the $PASTERNAK token and publicly announced on X that he had "0 ownership in the token."
-The lawsuit alleges that statement was false and was intended to build consumer trust by suggesting insiders had no financial stake in the token's price movements.
+24, 2025, Pasternak launched the $PASTERNAK token and publicly announced on X that he had zero ownership in the token.
+The lawsuit alleges that statement was false and intended to build consumer trust by suggesting insiders had no financial stake in the token's price movements.

-Despite the dramatic failure of his first token, the lawsuit describes how Pasternak returned under a new brand.
+Despite the dramatic failure of his first token, the lawsuit claims Pasternak returned under a new brand.
 On April 28, 2025, he rebranded Clout as Believe.
 Four days later, on May 2, 2025, he renamed the platform's primary token $LAUNCHCOIN.
-The token saw a sharp run-up between May 12 and May 15, 2025, reaching an all-time high of $0.3647 and a peak market capitalization of over $240 million.
+The token saw a sharp run-up between May 12 and May 15, 2025, reaching an all-time high of $0.3647 and a peak market capitalization of more than $240 million.

-What followed, the complaint alleges, was a sustained pattern of broken promises.
-From May through October 2025, $LAUNCHCOIN's price declined over 99% while Pasternak made at least 12 separate public statements about a "flywheel" buyback mechanism.
+However, from May through October 2025, $LAUNCHCOIN's price declined more than 99% while Pasternak made at least 12 separate public statements about a "flywheel" buyback mechanism.
 As described in the complaint, that mechanism was supposed to channel platform fees back into the open market to purchase tokens and theoretically support their price.

 The buybacks never materialized, according to the lawsuit.
 Instead, the team urged investors to hold their positions through the steep decline.
-The complaint cites statements including "Short term price action is irrelevant.
+The complaint cites statements including, "Short term price action is irrelevant.
 Trust the process" and "Stop Trading.
 Believe in something."
-The lawsuit characterizes that messaging as designed to prevent retail investors from exiting their positions.
+The lawsuit claims Pasternak issued the messaging to prevent retail investors from exiting their positions.

 Forced migration